reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 </Sandpack>

-Now that your state handling is in the `Board` component, the parent `Board` Component passes props to the child `Square` Components so that they can be displayed correctly.
+Now that your state handling is in the `Board` Component, the parent `Board` Component passes props to the child `Square` Components so that they can be displayed correctly.
 When clicking on a `Square`, the child `Square` Component now asks the parent `Board` Component to update the state of the board.
 When the `Board`'s state changes, both the `Board` Component and every child `Square` re-renders automatically.
 Keeping the state of all squares in the `Board` Component will allow it to determine the winner in the future.

 Let's recap what happens when a user clicks the top left square on your board to add an `X` to it: